All About RV Toilets – A Definitive Guide

 Cat Hole

-Since we really are trying to be as thorough as possible, we figured we should mention the good old-fashioned cat hole.
+Since we’re aiming to be as thorough as possible, we figured we should mention the good old-fashioned cat hole.

-If none of the above options feel like a good fit for your rig—and you prefer to experience nature with no barriers between you and the outside world—the cat hole might be for you.
+If none of the above options feel like a good fit for your rig—and you prefer to experience nature with no barriers between you and the great outdoors—the cat hole might be for you.
 All you need is a shovel and good balance.

-If you choose this option, please do your research on how to do so safely, and check regulations for the area you’re in.
-Plan to dig a hole at least 6 inches deep, and bury all the business when you’re done.
-Of course, you want to steer clear of streams and rivers, since water sources can be contaminated.
+If you choose this option, please research how to do it safely and check the regulations for the area you’re in.
+Plan to dig a hole at least 6 inches deep and bury everything when you’re done.
+Of course, steer clear of streams and rivers to avoid contaminating water sources.

 How does an RV toilet work?